EPRV-RCN/eprv-rcn.github.io/.github/pull_request_template.md

 Please complete this checklist before requesting review.
 PRs may be delayed if items are unchecked.

+Always Required:
 - [ ] This PR makes one focused change
-- [ ] I edited the correct source Markdown file
+- [ ] I edited the correct source file
 - [ ] I checked that any new links lead to the correct page/website/etc

 If adding a new page: